Leonardo DiCaprio praises Indian man for discovering new fish in a bucket

 "This means that all fish trapped in underground systems have been around for millions of years," he said.

-For Mr Abraham, the discovery was special from the beginning.
+For Mr Abraham, the discovery was significant from the beginning.

-But it became even more significant after DiCaprio's post.
+But it became even more special after DiCaprio's post.
 "Such a big man has taken my name.
 I am elated and very happy," he said.

 BBC News India is now on YouTube.
 Click here to subscribe and watch our documentaries, explainers and features.